 People claim that the cathedral is built upon the burial ground of *THE* robe of Christ.
 Which robe, I do not know.
 The explanation further states that a Georgian Jew bought the robe off of a Roman soldier, then brought it back to Georgia.
 Methinks the Roman was likely laughing all the way to the bank, but for the Georgians’ sakes, I hope his souvenir was worth as much as he paid for it.

 There is also a pillar inside the cathedral made of a cedar tree, that is said to have cured diseases and healed blindness when touched.

-The monastery is, to put it frankly, in a fucking epic location, and provides an excellent vantage point of Mtskheta and the river around the town, Aragvi.
+The monastery is, to put it frankly, in a freaking epic location, and provides an excellent vantage point of Mtskheta and the river around the town, Aragvi.
 It’s a bit smaller and younger than the cathedral in town, being built around 500 CE.
 From what we could see when not being assaulted by the 38291309 different wedding parties that were swarming the place while we were there–clearly it is The Place to Be for people looking to tie the knot–it was just as incredible.

-Getting to the minibus station
+Getting to the minibus station in Tbilisi

 Once there, exit the metro and head through a tunnel out into the market/bus area.
 There will be plenty of taxi drivers, marshrutka (minibus) drivers, and random drivers of questionable origins milling about.
 Ignore the drivers that tell you there are no marshrutky going, or that they can do it cheaper.
 They’ll probably be telling you this in Russian anyway, so if you don’t know any Russian, it will be even easier to ignore them!
 Joy!